The Largest Dairy-Producing State Isn’t What You Think It Is

 Wisconsin likes to tout itself as “America’s Dairyland.”
 (No, really, that’s what the license plates say.)
 Well, it turns out California is the country’s leading milk producer and has held the title for more than 20 years.
 It also produces the most butter, ice cream and nonfat dry milk.
 (Wisconsin’s still No. 1 for cheese.)

-Known for its world-class wine, towering redwoods and unmistakable Hollywood sign (oh, and these delicious recipes), California is also home to a whole lotta dairy land.
+Known for its world-class wine, towering redwoods and unmistakable Hollywood sign, California is also home to a whole lotta dairy land.
 There are 1,200 dairy farms in the West Coast state, 99% of which are family-owned.
 And because of this, there are almost 2 million dairy cows there, too.
 (FYI, that’s about twice as many cows as there are people in San Francisco!)

 Despite its reputation, California isn’t all sunshine and sandy beaches.
 It turns out California’s rainier region is actually great for dairy production.
 Lush Northern California, specifically Sonoma County, has plentiful green pastures, making for very content cows.